araffin/rl-baselines-zoo/README.md

 We use [Optuna](https://optuna.org/) for optimizing the hyperparameters.

-Note: hyperparameters search is only implemented for PPO2/A2C/SAC/TRPO/DDPG for now. when using SuccessiveHalvingPruner ("halving"), you must specify `--n-jobs > 1`
+Note: hyperparameters search is not implemented for ACER and DQN for now. when using SuccessiveHalvingPruner ("halving"), you must specify `--n-jobs > 1`

 Budget of 1000 trials with a maximum of 50000 steps:

 ```
 python train.py --algo ppo2 --env MountainCar-v0 -n 50000 -optimize --n-trials 1000 --n-jobs 2 \
-  --sampler random --pruner median
+  --sampler tpe --pruner median
 ```